-The following guidance notes have been published by NALC.
-For ease of reference, they have been pasted into this report with a red font so that there is no ambiguity regarding the source.
+In considering the Financial Regulations NALC has published the following guidance notes.
+The guidance notes explain some main points and also draw attention to some of the parts of the FRs which require specific consideration by councils.
+For ease of reference they have been pasted into this report in italics so that there is no ambiguity regarding the source.